Yielding with protests: Applied metaphor theories in translation

 This research attempts to show a correlation between metaphor and translation and give recommendations on translation using something other than word or sentence meaning.
 What a word means is a complicated subject.
 This is especially true with translation which is even more difficult with metaphor.
 It takes a certain degree of knowledge of both languages to recognize and translate any metaphor.
 It is no surprise that a translator does not translate word for word but thought for thought.
 However, what is less clear is where these thoughts begin and end.
 By identifying truth conditions rather than meanings I want to clear this up.
 To that end I apply three theories of metaphor to show how one might set up limitations within specific content.
 I use an example of poetry, non-fiction, and fiction to show how these theories are flexible enough to be useful for a variety of genres.

-Thesis (M.A.)--Wichita State University, Fairmount College of Liberal Arts and Studies, Dept. of Liberal Studies
+Thesis (M.A.)--Wichita State University, Fairmount College of Liberal Arts and Studies, Program of Liberal Studies